readysettech/docs-old/docs/reference/cli/readyset.md

 #### `--disable-upstream-ssl-verification`

 <div class="option-details" markdown="1">
-Disable verification of SSL certificates supplied by the upstream database (Postgres only, ignored for MySQL).
+Disable verification of SSL certificates supplied by the upstream database on connections to replicate data and proxy queries (Postgres only, ignored for MySQL).

 **Env variable:** `DISABLE_UPSTREAM_SSL_VERIFICATION`